Hypnosis for health? Investors have placed a $1.1 million bet on Mindset Health that it can work – TechCrunch

 I did another module, Increase Productivity, which is voiced by a peppy younger man — a start-up bro right in my ear asking me to repeat after him: “I give myself permission to know what I want to be and what I want to do and do it efficiently.”

-These mental health apps, or any app, supplement, or business that’s promoting wellness need to have some clinical studies to back up their claims and mindset is working with doctors on the products.
-The initial Mindset app was designed in concert with Dr. Michael Japko while the IBS app was designed with Dr. Simone Peters.
+These mental health apps, or any app, supplement or business that’s promoting wellness need to have some clinical studies to back up their claims, and Mindset is working with doctors on the products.
+The initial Mindset app was designed in concert with Dr. Michael Japko, while the IBS app was designed with Dr. Simone Peters.

 Both receive revenue share with the company for their work developing the course of therapies.

 The company’s co-founder says that they’re unscientifically seeing successes come from the service.
 People self-report their symptoms at the start and at the end of the program.
-For people who complete the program, 90 percent have reduced symptoms (I’m not sure what percentage of signups complete the program).
+For people who complete the program, 90% have reduced symptoms (I’m not sure what percentage of signups complete the program).

-“Our idea is we want to help researchers who develop these amazing programs deliver them digitally,” said Naoumidis.
-“We worked with world leading researchers to make it more accessible.”
+“Our idea is we want to help researchers who develop these amazing programs deliver them digitally,” said Alex Naoumidis.
+“We worked with world-leading researchers to make it more accessible.”